stbmnblue/randomizer/README.md

 rename - if typed during group prompt it allows you to rename a group directly from the program.

+The code can be found at https://github.com/unrealduck/randomiser

-Built by Ethan Lebowitz, the unrealDuck.
+Made by Ethan Lebowitz.